Which under-the-radar destinations should you be travelling to in 2020?Read more...

-The most popular walking trail, only 20 minutes in each direction, leads from behind the post office in Sipi trading centre to the base of the main waterfall.
-If you choose, you can continue along this trail for another 20 to 30 minutes to reach a cluster of caves on the cliff above the river.
-The largest of these caves extends for about 125m into the rock face, and contains rich mineral salt deposits that have clearly been worked extensively at sometime in the past, as well as traces of petrified wood.
-Walking back to the trading centre from the caves along the main road, you’ll pass the top of the main waterfall, as well as an important local shrine set within a small forest-fringed cavern.
+The most popular walking trail, only 20 minutes each way, leads from behind the post office in Sipi trading centre to the base of the main waterfall.
+If you choose, you can continue for another 20 to 30 minutes to reach a cluster of caves on the cliff above the river.
+The largest cave extends for about 125m into the rock face, and contains rich mineral salt deposits that have clearly been worked extensively at sometime in the past, as well as traces of petrified wood.
+Walking back to the trading centre along the main road, you’ll pass the top of the main waterfall, as well as Sipi Mise Cave, an important local shrine set within a small forest-fringed cavern.

 It is more-or-less mandatory to take a guide on walks to the waterfalls, other local hikes and coffee tours.
 This not only helps you locate some of the sites, but also the guiding fees include a contribution to local landowners for access to the falls.The going rate is around US$7–10 per person depending on the duration of the walk and where you arrange it.